samcarsonx/wiimmfi-discord/README.md

 * change `game` to any in [this huge list](https://wiimmfi.de/stat?m=25)
 * change `friend_code` to the 16 digit code you have in the specified game.

-*Extended functionality is supported for Mario Kart Wii, its code is `RMCJ`.*
+*Extended functionality is supported for Mario Kart Wii (such as showing current track and amount of players in the room), its code is `RMCJ`.*
 *Only hyphens and digits are supported in the friend code.*

 ### status.py